TsekNet/PowerShell-Profile/README.md

 My personal, heavily customized PowerShell profile.

-To use this profile, place this file in your `$profile` directory and restart your PowerShell console.

 ## Screenshots

 PowerShell running in an administrative window while working on a git repo